esviswajith95/churn_prediction/README.md

 ## Deployment

-The the final model was turned into a web service through a flask app.
+The final model was turned into a web service through a flask app.
 This is then containarized with docker for easy deployment.